HSRugg/mnist/README.md

 Project malo/mnist-demo is created.
 Matrix: https://tensorport.com/matrix/malo/mnist-demo

-Push the code to tensorport using 'git push tensorport master'
+Push the code to TensorPort using 'git push tensorport master'
 ```

 The project has been create on TensorPort's git.
 Let's push the code: